prajapatiraghulal/CalculatorASTUsingYACC/README.md

 # CalculatorASTUsingYACC
 The code are ready to compile and execute using LINUX based operating system using predefined commands .install YACC AND LEX in order compile these files.
+Do all below steps in directory where two code files are saved :

 1) To install Lex package:
   sudo apt-get install flex
   or